igrilkin-sketch/dinosearch-users/README.md

-# dinosearch-users
+# SCRIPT
-User credentials for DinoSearch app
+SCRIPT BY ESHKERE42BRUHA